microsoft/adaptive_cloud_community/ACCCRedirect.md

 # Thank you for your interest in the Adaptive Cloud Community Call!

 The next Adaptive Cloud Community Call will be on **April 2nd, 2025 from 8-9 AM Pacific Time (PT)**.

+This link (https://aka.ms/JoinAdaptiveCloudCommunityCall) will be updated and redirected to the meeting link closer to the call date.

 These calls are held the first Wednesday of each month.
 To put a recurring event on your calendar, please [download the _ics_ file](https://1drv.ms/u/s!AjzsdFsNoJhygb3cbgT0IkpJu0SX1rw?e=1XkAfh).

 > **NOTE**: If you use Outlook for Mac, you may have trouble adding the invite to your calendar.
 In order to avoid issues, follow the steps below: